Korean landscape with mountains and cherry blossoms

 Updated: April 9, 2026 · 11 min read

 The EPIK Fall 2026 intake is open, and if you're planning to teach English in Korean public schools starting in August, September, or October 2026, now is the time to get moving.
-The application process takes several months from start to finish, and getting organized early is the single best thing you can do to avoid last-minute stress.
+The timeline below is measured from the day you submit your official EPIK application — from that date to orientation in Korea is typically 4–6 months, and getting organized early is the single best thing you can do to avoid last-minute stress.

 This guide walks you through every stage of the EPIK application process — from your initial application through Korvia to your arrival at orientation in Korea.